GH920/Final-Project-Group1/Code/README.md

 ### CGAN
 Run Dog_CGAN_v1.py
 ### Load Generator
+First, you need to change the h5 file name at the bottom.

 Run load_generator.py to recall the generator from DCGAN/GAN.
 Run load_generator_CGAN.py to recall the generator from CGAN.